alanminko/resub/README.md

 An example of the AIG produced by a resubstitution engine can be found in Section V of the [technical report](https://people.eecs.berkeley.edu/~alanmi/publications/2024/tech24_resub.pdf).

+The resulting circuits can be written into a file in the [AIGER format](https://fmv.jku.at/aiger/index.html).

 ---

 ### Verification